intelia-agility/ML_Specialization_UseCase1/README.md

 ```
 This submission triggers the execution of our pipeline in the cloud, leveraging the powerful resources and managed services provided by Vertex AI.
 It marks a critical step in deploying our Taxi Demand Prediction model in a scalable and robust cloud environment.

+#### 3.1.4.1 Model/Application on Google Cloud

+#### Overview

+The deployment of our Taxi Demand Prediction model on Google Cloud marks a significant milestone in showcasing our project's adaptability and innovation in machine learning.
+Highlighting our agile development approach, we successfully deployed two iterations of the model: an initial version following training and a second, customized version, reflecting our ability to refine and enhance our solutions based on evolving requirements and feedback.

+#### Initial Deployment of the Trained Model

+The first deployment phase involved deploying the trained model directly onto Google Cloud.
+This step was crucial to test the model's performance in a cloud environment and to ensure seamless integration with Google Cloud's services.

+- **Deployment Process**: The trained model was deployed using Vertex AI, which provided the necessary infrastructure and scalability.
+- **Verification**: Post-deployment, the model's functionality and performance were verified to ensure it met our expected standards.

+#### Customization and Second Deployment

+To demonstrate the versatility of our solution, we modified the model based on initial feedback and specific requirements.
+This phase highlights our model's customizability and our ability to iterate rapidly.

+- **Model Editing**: Adjustments were made to the model, improving its accuracy and efficiency based on the insights gathered from the initial deployment.
+- **Second Deployment**: The updated model was redeployed on Google Cloud, showcasing our ability to respond to changes and enhance our solution promptly.

+#### Demonstrating Customizability

+These two deployments underline our model's capacity for customization and adaptability.
+It proves our commitment to providing a solution that is not only effective but also flexible enough to evolve according to changing needs and insights.

+- **Images of Deployed Models**: _[Add images or screenshots of the deployed models on Google Cloud]_
+- **Continuous Improvement**: This process exemplifies our approach to continuous improvement and adaptation in the rapidly evolving field of machine learning and data science.